hpi-xnor/BoolNet/README.md

 ## Experiment details

-We provide more details about our individual runs (log files, accuracy curves, etc.), in the corresponding directories (or just use the links below):
+We provide more details about our individual runs (log files, accuracy curves, etc.), in the corresponding directories (or you can just use the links below):

 | Method                            | Bitwidth (W/A/F) | Energy Usage  | ImageNet Accuracy | Theoretical Operations |
 |-----------------------------------|:----------------:|:-------------:|:-----------------:|:----------------------:|